fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 Let's call this process "nominalization".

-Supporting smooth nominalization is important as code matures, because values that start as "just data" often gradaully become more like objects: they collect some associated derived properties, some methods, they start to have constraints and invariants applied, they may end up having their representation hidden, they may become mutable.
+Supporting smooth nominalization is important as code matures, because values that start as "just data" often gradually become more like objects: they collect some associated derived properties, some methods, they start to have constraints and invariants applied, they may end up having their representation hidden, they may become mutable.
 Anonymous record types do **not** support this full range of nominal type machinery, however nominal record types and class types do.
 As a type matures, you want to make sure